asen/smg/docs/index.md

 other pre\_fetches (or actual rrd objects) for that host can have the ping pre\_fetch defined as parent and will not run  at all if e.g. the host is down (not ping-able).
-Having such setup will also make SMG only send a single "unknown" alert if a host is down (vs alerts for each individual command).
+Having such setup will also make SMG only send a single "failed" alert if a host is down (vs alerts for each individual command).

 An important note is that SMG will execute child pre-fetch commands in sequence (but